jakeosx/sync-applescript/README.md

 * no trailing /

 ```
-set myfolders to {"/path/to this folder/folder"}
+set myfolders to {"/path/to/folder", "path/to/otherfolder"}
 ```

 # Set the Name of the Folder at Destination